vtemian/configatron/README.md

 The same logic occurs if the group or the property is considered expired.

 # TODO:
- - [ ] multiple groups with the same name, throw exception
+ - [x] multiple groups with the same name, throw exception
- - [ ] invalid syntax should throw exception
+ - [x] invalid syntax should throw exception
  - [ ] implement overrides
  - [ ] documentation
  - [ ] tests
    - [ ] makefile
    - [ ] ci/cd
    - [ ] check formatting
-   - [ ] invalid syntax
+   - [x] invalid syntax
+   - [x] valid syntax
    - [ ] overrides
  - [ ] example usage within an app